ostdotcom/website-docupony/platform/docs/introduction.md

 :::

 :::tip Tip
-This is a tip or instructions to follow
+This is a tip or best practice
 :::

-:::warning Caution
+:::warning Alert
 This is an alert or caution.
-Read twice.
+Read twice!
 :::